 - Focus on your breathing – breath for 4 counts in, hold for 4, release breath for 4, and hold for 4.
 Repeat.
 This helps stimulate your sympathetic nervous system.

 If you struggle with reflux, sleep apnea, depression, anxiety, digestive issues, diabetes, restless leg, or have a medical issue that interferes with your sleep, seek medical care with your Naturopathic Doctor.
-Dr. Katie can also help those of you who may not know what is causing your sleeping issues.
+Dr. Katie can help those of you who may not know what is causing your sleeping issues and find natural treatments for your sleep.

 Thanks for reading friends!